mezcel/plantid-Bootstrap/README.md

 I use TaffyDB as my "no"sql ER workaround

+## Tax Limitation
+* For simplicity I only Query the 'TOP' of the leaf.
+Proper leaf ID requires examination of the bottom as well.

 ## Dev Status:
 * I restructured the DB mgnt... again
     * In my opinion, the .NET version was the easiest, quickest, and most reliable versions